-T. Warren and family have taken a house at Long for the summer.
+Harvey T. Warren and family have taken a house at Long Beach for the summer.

-James R. Woodrough, Greenway South, gave a large party on March 17.
-A number of additional guests was invited in for tea.
+Mrs. James R. Woodrough, Greenway South, gave a large bridge party on March 17.
+A number of additional guests were invited in for tea.

-Nan Cannon, Columbus, Ohio, spent the last weekthe home of George Smart.
-Miss Cannon has just to this country, having spent three years in Europe The Y. W. C. A., the Red Cross, and in making some stations for the government.
-She has great sympathy the suffering middle class professional people in Hungary czecho-Slovakia, where she spent some time.
+Miss Nan Cannon, Columbus, Ohio, spent the last weekend at the home of George Smart.
+Miss Cannon has just returned to this country, having spent three years in Europe with the Y. W. C. A., the Red Cross, and in making some investigations for the government.
+She has great sympathy for the suffering middle class professional people in Hungary and Czecho-Slovakia, where she spent some time.

-H. Courtenay and daughter, Miss Claire Courtenay, Panford street, sailed for Bermuda on Wednesday.
+J. H. Courtenay and daughter, Miss Claire Courtenay, Cranford street, sailed for Bermuda on Wednesday.
 They will be away from home two weeks.

-Miss Mary R. Marsh, Greenway North, returned last Monby having spent her spring vacation in Washington, D. C., and Baltimore.
+Miss Mary R. Marsh, Greenway North, returned last Monday, having spent her spring vacation in Washington, D. C., and Baltimore.